The almond smell, historical buildings and a trip to the past. You can have it all in a one day trip to Toledo, Spain.

 It was a mosque from the 9th century and turned into a church in 1159.
 Now they are doing some excavation in the underground and restoring the back of the church.

 A really ancient place, with a nice garden on the side.
-Walk through the garden till you reach the walls.
+Walk through the garden until you reach the walls.
 Great view from the city and Puerta del Sol.

-While visiting these places be aware of the opening and closing time, some of the churches closed for lunch time.
+While visiting these places be aware of the opening and closing time, some of the churches closed for lunchtime.
 We were lucky, the attendant that received us in the Jesuits church was really helpful.
-He explained about the wristband, prices, timetables, locations, everything in a fluent English.
+He explained about the wristband, prices, timetables, locations, everything in fluent English.